 By Stanley Fineman, MD

-Stanley Fineman, MD, is a board-certified allergist with Georgia’s Atlanta Asthma and Allergy Clinic and president-elect of the American College of Allergy, Asthma & Immunology.
+Stanley Fineman, MD, is a board-certified allergist in Atlanta and president of the American College of Allergy, Asthma & Immunology.

 Ask the Allergist is sponsored by the American College of Allergy, Asthma & Immunology (ACAAI).